 The London Orthotic Consultancy (LOC) has unrivalled expertise in treating children.
-We work closely with the Portland Hospital - the UK's largest private children's hospital - receiving referrals from their paediatric physiotherapy team.
+We work closely with the Portland Hospital - the UK's largest private children's hospital - providing orthotic services based on referrals from their paediatric physiotherapy team.

-We have also recently started a monthly clinic at our Kingston Gait Lab in conjunction with Elaine Owen, the world-renowned physiotherapist.
+Back in 2016 we saw their first selective dorsal rhizotomy (SDR) case and regularly complete inpatient assessments as requested.
+We run monthly OSKAR clinics at our Kingston Gait Lab in conjunction with Elaine Owen, the world-renowned paediatric physiotherapist.

-At LOC, we often work with children who present with rare, mixed and complicated conditions.
-Because of the breadth and depth of our clinician’s expertise we can provide effective treatments that aid rehabilitation and reduce pain.
+At LOC, we often work with children who present with rare, complex conditions and are able to produce effective treatments that aid rehabilitation and reduce pain due to the breadth and depth of our clinician’s expertise.

-Our Bespoke Orthoses are designed to enhance function and prevent contractures and deformity while children grow.
+Our Bespoke Orthoses are designed to enhance function and mobility, provide structural support and reduce the effects of contractures and deformities as children grow.

-We understand that your child has just one childhood, during which they will develop their motor patterns and gait characteristics.
-Correctly prescribed and properly made orthotics have a vital role to play.
-We will adjust orthoses where possible to increase their lifespan as your child grows and develops.
+We understand that your children develop their motor patterns and gait characteristics from an early age.
+Correctly prescribed and well-designed orthoses can play a vital role in aiding this development into later life.
+We aim to design orthoses and provide adjustments where possible to maximise their durability as your child grows and develops.

 Paediatric Conditions Treated